Explain how negative motivation affects an athlete's performance and participation in sport. (5 marks)

 Sample Answer

-- While negative motivation may produce short-term performance improvements, sustained use typically erodes an athlete’s confidence and self-belief, creating a destructive cycle that undermines long-term development.
+- While negative motivation may produce short-term improvements, sustained use erodes athlete confidence over time.
+The underlying reason is that constant fear undermines self-belief and creates a destructive cycle of declining performance.

 Show Worked Solution